aristanetworks/anta/README.md

 python -V
 ```

 Clone the repository and install the required packages.
-They are in the [requirements.txt](requirements.txt) file.
+There is a [requirements.txt](requirements.txt) file.

 ```shell
 git clone https://github.com/arista-netdevops-community/network-test-automation.git